about books journalism links contact2 home2

 England Expects

-(BBC1, April 2004) was the first major TV drama on the Far Right in over 20 years.
-Nick Ryan was the show's creative producer.
+(BBC1, April 2004) was the first major UK TV drama on the Far Right in over 20 years.
+Written by Frank Deasy, Nick Ryan was the show's creative producer.

 'Steven Mackintosh was on blistering, chilling form for this dark and gripping drama' - The People